 The Americans with Disabilities Act (ADA) requires each polling location to have at least one van-accessible parking space available.
 A van-accessible parking space is defined as being at least 8 feet wide with an 8 foot wide marked accessible aisle or loading area.
-An acceptable van accessible space can also be 11 feet wide with a 5 foot wide accessible aisle.
-Each van accessible space should also be marked with proper signage posted at least 60 inches above the ground stating it is "Van Accessible" and bearing the universal sign of accessibility.
+An acceptable van-accessible space can also be 11 feet wide with a 5 foot wide accessible aisle.

+Each van-accessible space should also be marked with proper signage stating it is "Van Accessible" and bearing the universal sign of accessibility.